ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 </div>

 There are integrations which do not provide a setup wizard.
-To configure these integrations a more hands on approach is required:
+To configure these integrations, a more hands on approach is required:

-- First click on the `Supervisor` link in the left bottom sidebar, this will open a section, in there select the `Add-on Store` in the top menu.
+- First click on the `Supervisor` link in the left bottom sidebar.
+  This will open a section.
+  In there select the `Add-on Store` in the top menu.
-- In the search field type `File editor`, select the one add-on (it's an official one) and click `install`.
+- In the search field, type `File editor`, select the one add-on (it's an official one) and click `install`.
-  This will install a file editor so we can edit the configuration.yaml file without needing the login on the Home Assistant server itself via ssh.
+  This will install a file editor so we can edit the configuration.yaml file without needing the login on the Home Assistant server itself via SSH.
-  Once the add-on has been installed you can find it in the supervisor UI under the `Dashboard` section.
+  Once the add-on has been installed, you can find it in the supervisor UI under the `Dashboard` section.
-- Click on the add-on and click on `start`, then select `open web ui`, this will open the file editor.
+- Click on the add-on and click on `start`, then select `open web ui`.
+  This will open the file editor.
-- In the top control bar of the editor click on the folder icon and select `configuration.yaml`.
+- In the top control bar of the editor, click on the folder icon and select `configuration.yaml`.
-  Home Assistant uses the YAML format for its configuration, this is a well known format for most developers and has a very basic indentation based syntax.
+  Home Assistant uses the YAML format for its configuration.
+  This is a well known format for most developers and has a very basic indentation based syntax.
-  A plugin which does not provide a wizard based setup will probably describe the configuration that needs to be added manually in the documentation.
+  A plugin which does not provide a wizard-based setup will probably describe the configuration that needs to be added manually in the documentation.
-  For more detailed information about editing files and changing the `configuration.yaml` see [the online documentation](https://www.home-assistant.io/getting-started/configuration/){:target="_blank" rel="noopener noreferrer"} of Home Assistant
+  For more detailed information about editing files and changing the `configuration.yaml`, see [the online documentation](https://www.home-assistant.io/getting-started/configuration/){:target="_blank" rel="noopener noreferrer"} of Home Assistant

 <div style="text-align: center; margin: 0px auto;">
     <a href="{{ '/img/2021-02-10-home-automation-part-2/file-editor-1.jpeg' | prepend: site.baseurl }}" data-lightbox="ui" data-title="File editor">